dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     oc create -f cns-secret.yml

-To represent CNS as a storage provider in the system you first have to create a StorageClass.
-Define by creating a file called `cns-storageclass.yml` which references the secret and the heketi URL shown earlier with the contents as below:
+To represent CNS as a storage provider in the system you first have to create a `StorageClass`.
+Define it by creating a file called `cns-storageclass.yml` which references the secret and the heketi URL shown earlier with the contents as below:

 !!!
 Warning "Important"
     Replace the `resturl` parameter with your heketi URL.